About GKE Inference Gateway

 A company wants to deploy multiple large language models (LLMs) to serve different workloads.
 For example, they might want to deploy a Gemma3 model for a chatbot interface and a Deepseek model for a recommendation application.
 The company needs to ensure optimal serving performance for these LLMs.

-The following diagram illustrates how GKE Inference Gateway routes requests to different models based on the model name and Criticality.
+The following diagram illustrates how GKE Inference Gateway routes requests to different models based on the model name and Priority.

-Routing requests to different models based on model name and Criticality
+Routing requests to different models based on model name and Priority

 Figure: Serving multiple generative AI models on a GKE cluster using GKE Inference Gateway